jveverka/java-boot-camp/docs/JAVA-APIs.md

 # Standard Java 11 Modules and APIs
-This is the list of most notable Java 11 modules and packages.
+This is the list of most notable Java 11 modules and packages to start with.

 * [java.base](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/module-summary.html) - base module, set of common Java APIs.
   * java.io - system input and output through data streams, serialization and the file system.